 Asking this question is important.
 It shows your spouse you care for how they feel and you care about what your actions say toward them.
 Asking it prompts them to have a safe place and time to respond, and to reflect on your actions.
 Also, it gives you accountability.
 You know the next time you all talk, you will be held accountable for your actions that week, and you will feel the full force of how it made your spouse feel.

-The first time you ask this question, it might be very emotional as there is a lot to go over and maintain: there may be YEARS that have past without allowing the other person to fully tell you how they feel.
+The first time you ask this question, it might be very emotional as there is a lot to go over and maintain: there may be YEARS that have passed without allowing the other person to fully tell you how they feel.
 Perhaps then the first time you ask, it may be better just to start with “this week” and build trust in telling one another your hurts.
 It’s important to NOT be defensive and allow the other to speak.
-It’s important to say “I’m sorry I hurt you,” not because your right or wrong, but because even IF you were right, it still hurt.
+It’s important to say “I’m sorry I hurt you,” not because you’re right or wrong, but because even IF you were right, it still hurt.
 It still caused the person you love pain.
 It’s important to get at the heart issue . . . is it because you’re on your phone at dinner that they feel hurt – that it’s simply the phone?
 Or is it truly because they feel like you’ve abandon them finding other things more important than the person you said “I do” to sitting in front of them.

 In time, the hurt list gets shorter because you learn each other better, you begin to make adjustments quicker, and you learn how to read each other better.
 You also learn to communicate better, and to feel secure and safe in communicating the hard stuff.
 Ideally, there’s less hurt because you grow to understand each other and you know you will be held responsible for the actions you do and words you say.
 In other words, you may get away with doing something that hurts the other person if you truly don’t know it hurts them, BUT, after it is voiced, if you do it again, you do it FULLY knowing that it will hurt that person.
 That then is a MUCH greater offense.